 The following table provides information and examples about assessment techniques, tasks/formats and categories of response for developing a range and balance within an assessment program.
-The techniques, tasks/formats and categories of response used should consider the age and capacity of the student.
 Appendix 4: Glossary provides a glossary of terms used throughout the assessment techniques.

 Table 8: Assessment techniques, tasks/formats and categories of response for Design and Technologies